web3coach/the-blockchain-bar/Installation.md

 Follow the official docs or use your favorite dependency manager to install Go: [https://golang.org/doc/install](https://golang.org/doc/install)

-Verify your `$GOPATH` is correctly set before continuing.
+Verify your `$GOPATH` is correctly set before continuing!

 ### Setup this repository